andis-sprinkis/nvim-user-config/README.md

 # The Andis Neovim configuration files

-This branch contains minimal Neovim config intended for use without additional plugins.
+This branch contains a minimal Neovim config, intended for use without additional plugins.